Qwertycoin (QWC) Price Hits $0.0000

-Qwertycoin (CURRENCY:QWC) traded up 2.2% against the U.S. dollar during the 24-hour period ending at 17:00 PM E.T. on September 18th.
-Qwertycoin has a total market capitalization of $628,617.07 and $11.00 worth of Qwertycoin was traded on exchanges in the last day.
-Over the last seven days, Qwertycoin has traded up 6% against the U.S. dollar.
-One Qwertycoin coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on major exchanges.
+Qwertycoin (CURRENCY:QWC) traded down 1.2% against the dollar during the one day period ending at 17:00 PM Eastern on September 25th.
+Qwertycoin has a market cap of $554,830.88 and approximately $6.00 worth of Qwertycoin was traded on exchanges in the last 24 hours.
+One Qwertycoin coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+In the last seven days, Qwertycoin has traded 11.7% lower against the dollar.

 - Xeonbit (XNB) traded down 100% against the dollar and now trades at $0.0000 or 0.00000000 BTC.